Hilary Jeffery, trombone

 Sebi Tramontana, trombone

-The last concert in November will also be a déjà vu: Frank Gratkowski and Sebi Tramontana presented their "Instant Songs", spontaneous lyrical-melodic to expressive "stories from the fairytale forest", already in 2005 in the Seidlvilla.
+The last concert in November is also a déjà vu: Frank Gratkowski and Sebi Tramontana return with their ”Instant Songs“,that they already presented in 2005 at the Seidlvilla - ”stories from the magic forest“ ranging from the lyrical and melodious to the expressive and eruptive.

-Both have been successful in numerous formations ever since.
-But this project is especially important to them, as it is completely different from all their other activities.
-After thirteen years we are looking forward to listening them again.
-Open Ears!
+Both have successfully contributed to numerous groups since.
+This project, however, is especially dear to them, because it is completely different from all their other activities.
+After thirteen years we look forward to what has been brewing in the magic forest!

 Erhard Hirt, guitar, electronics